esyede/rakit/packages/docs/data/packages.md

 ## Using Packages

-As mentioned earlier, a package can have its own controllers, views, configs, routes, migrations, commands, and more, just like the structure in the `application/` folder.

-Rakit uses the `::` (double colon) syntax to load these items.
-Let's see the examples:
+A package holds the same kinds of files as `application/`, and the `::` syntax reaches them:

 #### Loading a view belonging to a package: